U.S. Veterans at Risk of Cancer From Firefighting Foam and Asbestos

 Asbestos Exposure and Mesothelioma Risks in Veterans

-The risks of asbestos weren’t well-known for much of this time.
-Makers of asbestos-containing products knew the dangers all the way back in the 1930s but hid them to keep business booming.
+Manufacturers of asbestos products knew the dangers as early as the 1930s but hid them to keep business booming.
+Today, asbestos is the only known cause of mesothelioma.

 Besides mesothelioma, asbestos exposure can lead to: